LosAlamosAl/aws-play/cognito/signup-confirm-notification/README.md

             ALERT_TO_EMAIL="username@your_verified_email"
 ```

 where `VERIFIED_FROM_EMAIL` is the sending domain of your notification email.
-AWS SES (their email sending service requires that this domain be verified (at least if you're still in the Cognito sandbox).
+AWS SES (their email sending service) requires that this domain be verified (at least if you're still in the Cognito sandbox).
 The `username` portion of the email address can be anything, only `your_verified_domain` must be verified by AWS.
 See this [page](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html) for the (admittedly tedious) domain verification procedure.

 The `ALERT_TO_EMAIL` is where you're sending your notificatons to.
 This too must be verified by AWS.
 In this case the email address itself is verified, not the domain.
-This required a response to an initial email that AWS will send to the address.
+This requires a response to an initial email that AWS will send to the address.
 You can initiate this process with the AWS CLI (V2 here):

 ```sh
 aws ses verify-email-identity --email-address username@your_verified_email
 ```

-Once your reply to the email from AWS this address will be verified.
+Once you reply to the email from AWS, this address will be verified.
 TODO: note about Pushover and whether it can be directly verified without forwarding.
 Of course, this can also be accomplished from the console, but I prefer the CLI whenever possible.

 Subsequnet changes, update the stack: